Jan Erkert: Master teacher

 Erkert has been a master teacher at universities and colleges throughout the United States, Mexico, Europe and Asia.

 Her teaching philosophy combines the concepts of yield/push and reach/pull to differentiate qualities of effort and the focus of energy.
 Yielding to gravity—not flopping, but finding the yield and push-"dance students begin to discover that yielding isn't always about the places in your body you're thinking about.
 I'm asking them to wake up their nerve cells and touch sensations."
 Erkert has been a strong spokesperson for innovative and interdisciplinary education, speaking at numerous national and international conferences including the Academic Chairperson Conference, The National Association for Schools of Dance(NASD), and the International Conference, Performing Arts Training Today.

 University teaching

-As a professor of dance at Columbia College Chicago from 1990–2006, she garnered many awards including the 1999 Excellence in Teaching Award, and was a nominee for the U.S. Professor of the Year sponsored by the Carnegie Foundation.
+As a professor of dance at Columbia College Chicago from 1990 to 2006, she garnered many awards including the 1999 Excellence in Teaching Award, and was a nominee for the U.S. Professor of the Year sponsored by the Carnegie Foundation.

 After a long history of guest teaching at the University of Illinois at Urbana/Champaign, Erkert became department head of the Department of Dance in 2008 where she teaches today as a Professor of Dance.
 She has spearheaded numerous collaborative projects including the construction of a floating, sustainable dance studio in collaboration with student and faculty architects and environmentalists.